mishmosh/blog/src/21-pubsub/index.md

 We have recently merged a simple, experimental pubsub implementation into go-ipfs.
 The implementation is experimental, and is very far from the performance and security levels we expect from our long-term target.
 But already, this feature does allow for some very useful and fun new applications to be developed.

-In this post I will explain how to get started using `ipfs pubsub` and give some example applications that can and have been built using it.
+In this post, I will explain how to get started using `ipfs pubsub` and give some example applications that can and have been built using it.

 First off, to enable the pubsub code, make sure you're running a recent version